wp-plugins/football-pool/readme.txt

 Highcharts API was removed from the plugin.
 See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

-= 2.3.0 =
-* New feature: predict winner of a match instead of the score.
-* New feature: multiple joker support.
-* Updated score calculation.
-Better support for a large user base.

 = 2.2.3 =
 * Bug fix: on pools with no bonus questions the User defined ranking admin gave an error (thanks Guzz Windsor for reporting this).